Health

 Influenza Forecast Model

-Seasonal influenza epidemics are a major public health concern with millions of cases of severe illness yearly in the US and large economic impact.
-Studies have shown a link between flu and humidity, a link particularly strong in temperate regions where seasonal variation is most pronounced.
-AIRS humidity is a crucial component of a quasi-operational influenza outbreak prediction system developed at the NASA Jet Propulsion Laboratory.
+AIRS humidity is a crucial component of an influenza outbreak prediction system developed at the NASA Jet Propulsion Laboratory.
 The goal of the model is to predict both short-term and overall flu season trends and characteristics including 1-4 week changes, onset, duration, timing of peaks and relative severity of the season, and provide results in a format useful for decision makers.